George Manuel: Political career

-Manuel became involved in indigenous politics and his increasing responsibilities strained his marriage.
+Manuel became involved in Indigenous politics and his increasing responsibilities strained his marriage.
 He was elected chief of the Neskonlith Indian Band.
 In 1959, following the death of his mentor Andy Paull, Manuel was elected head of the North American Indian Brotherhood.
-Soon after, he and Marceline separated.
+Soon after, he and Marceline Paul separated.

 Not long after this, the federal Department of Indian Affairs hired Manuel for a position with the Cowichan Tribes government at Duncan.
 Manuel worked as a Community Development Officer.
 In addition to assisting the tribe, he also worked to increase wider awareness in the government and society of the problems and conditions faced by the Cowichan people.

-Manuel next worked for the Alberta Brotherhood, which represented indigenous peoples in the province.
-There he developed a strong working relationship with political leader Harold Cardinal (Cree).
+Manuel next worked for the Alberta Brotherhood, which represented Indigenous peoples in the province.
+There he developed a strong working relationship with Cree political leader Harold Cardinal.
 In this position, Manuel met and worked extensively with chiefs across Canada, becoming familiar with a wide range of issues.

-Cardinal encouraged Manuel to run for national chief of the newly created National Indian Brotherhood, a body that would represent almost 250,000 'status Indians' in Canada.
-Manuel served as its first national chief from 1970 to 1976.
+Cardinal encouraged Manuel to run for national chief of the newly created National Indian Brotherhood, a body that would represent "status Indians" in Canada.
+Walter Deiter served as the first president from 1968 to 1970.
+Manuel served as national chief from 1970 to 1976.

 In 1975 Manuel helped found and was elected as the president of the World Council of Indigenous Peoples, serving in this position until 1981.

-He had begun to think deeply about the effects of successive waves of European expansion on Indigenous societies in the Americas, and considered these native peoples together as "the Fourth World."
-They had numerous experiences in common in terms of having to adapt to colonisation and its aftermath.
+He had begun to think deeply about the effects of successive waves of European expansion on Indigenous societies in the Americas, and considered these native peoples together as the "Fourth World," with numerous experiences in common in terms of having to adapt to colonisation and its aftermath.
 Manuel wrote a book, The Fourth World: An Indian Reality, expanding on this idea, co-written with Michael Posluns; it was published in 1975.
-In the book, Manuel argued that the history of all settler colonial expansion came from two different ideas of land.
-Land as a commodity and land as a relationship.
+In the book, Manuel argued that the history of all settler colonial expansion comes from two different ideas of land : land as a commodity and land as a relationship.
 Indigenous peoples' struggle to defend the latter against the violent globalization of the former is at its core the struggle of what Manuel calls the "Fourth World."

-George Manuel was President of the Union of BC Indian Chiefs (UBCIC) from 1979 to 1981, where he continued to inspire indigenous action.
+George Manuel was president of the Union of British Columbia Indian Chiefs (UBCIC) from 1979 to 1981.
 He developed the Aboriginal Rights Position Paper and organized what came to be regarded as one of the UBCIC's most ambitious projects: the Indian Constitutional Express.
-Under his leadership, the UBCIC gained esteem both from the indigenous people for whom it was created, and gained stature from the general public.
+Under his leadership, the UBCIC gained stature both with Indigenous people and the general public.